compgen-io/cgpipe/docs/01-Introduction.md

 * If a given output file exists, it will not be rebuilt unless a defined input file will be rebuilt.
 CGPipe extends this to also track outputs/jobs that have been submitted to a job scheduler.
 If an built-target requires an input that has already been submitted to the scheduler, that input will not be resubmitted, rather the existing job will be listed as a job dependency.

-In this, it is very similar to the `qmake` program that is available for SGE/OGE clusters, which executes unmodified Makefiles using the SGE scheduler.
+In this way, CGPipe is very similar to the `qmake` program that is available for SGE clusters, which executes unmodified Makefiles using the SGE scheduler.
 This allows for some parallelization.
 But there are some key differences between CGPipe pipelines and using `qmake` to execute an unaltered Makefile.

 * CGPipe allows you to specify job requirements, such as execution time, CPUs, and memory.
 These requirements can be set on a job or pipeline basis, allowing the pipeline author to set requirements globally or for only individual tasks.
 For example, the `account` setting can be set for all tasks, but `walltime` could be set on a per-task basis.